 There’s no guarantee for success neither for MVPs, nor for fully developed solutions, but for MVPs the risk is definitely lower.
 In order to create a complete version of your product, you would need a few times larger budget than required for an MVP.
 It would also take much longer to release the product – sometimes even a year or so, when for an MVP you usually need no more than 2-3 months to bring your vision to reality.
 If the full-fledged product fails, you lose all the time and money you invested.
 Making any changes usually means rewriting everything or building from scratch – and requires a new budget as well.

 With an MVP you can avoid costly mistakes and safely validate your idea with initial customers.
 After collecting feedback, you can work on further development of the solution, adding more features and improving the core ones.
 Even if you made wrong assumptions at first, you can modify the product according to the customer’s reactions and your business goals.
 As a result, you will provide your users with a high-quality product tailored to their needs.
 What’s a better scenario for success?
+Plus, this strategy can be applied in almost any industry, from Entertainment to Automotive.

 Users are on your side